killercoda/scenarios-helm/automatic-roll-deployment/step3/text.md

 ```plain
 kubectl get cm -n dev-ns -l app=mock-app -ojsonpath='{.items[0].data}' && printf "\n"
 ```{{exec}}
 The message value is updated with: "You are overriding the message.
-Does the pod take this change in consideration ?"
+Does the pod take this change in consideration?".
 </details>

 <br>